m-sh-v/Sentiment_analysis/README.md

 <h1 align="center">Medical Service Review Dataset</h1>

-<p style="font-size:110%;">This dataset is designed for training and evaluating sentiment analysis and opinion classification algorithms.
-It can also be useful for other natural language processing (NLP) tasks.</p>
+<em>This dataset is designed for training and evaluating sentiment analysis and opinion classification algorithms.
+It can also be useful for other natural language processing (NLP) tasks.</em>

 <br>